jacob-keller/L0G-101086/README.md

 Accounts](#configuring-gw2-&-discord-accounts) for more information about how to obtain the discord account ids.

+##### show_players

+The show_players configuration can be used to optionally configure how the discord_map is used to convert gw2 account names when displaying.
+It can be set to "none", which will cause no player names to be shown.
+It can be set to "discord_if_possible", causing the player list to show both discord pings based on the discord_map, and fallback to account names if there is no mapping availble.
+It can be set to "discord_only", which causes the player list to only include players who are in the discord_map, and it can be set to "accounts_only" to disable the mapping behavior and just show account names.
+The default value (and older script behavior) is "discord_if_possible".

+##### prefix_players_text

+Can be set to a string which will prefix the player list.
+For example, it could be set to \u003c@526255792958078987\u003e to add an "@here" ping.
+Similar to discord names, you must use the ID from discord in the ping for it to be displayed properly.
+If show_players is set to "none", then only the prefix will be displayed.

 ##### threshold

 The minimum number of players required to recognize the encounter as part of